jasper22/DockerContainersPowershellCommunications/README.md

 # Docker Containers Powershell communications

-This is minimal reproducible sample on how to create 2 Docker container and set-up Powershell communication between them
+This is minimal reproducible sample on how to create 2 Docker Windows containers and set-up Powershell communication between them

 ## Setup